 Asperger syndrome is one of several subtypes of autism that affects about one percent of the population.
 While the effects of autism can range from low-functioning to high-functioning, Asperger syndrome is considered to be a high-functioning subtype.
 This means that individuals with this syndrome have signs and symptoms that are less severe than other types of autism.
+At New Generations, we offer special needs care for Asperger’s Syndrome.

 Individuals with Asperger syndrome often have difficulty with social interactions, motor development, repetitive behavior, and/or expanding their interests.
 While males are often diagnosed with Asperger at a rate of 4-6 times more than females, it can affect both genders and is often discovered between the ages of 5 and 9.